AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/MSI/HelperService/MSIHelperService/readme.md

 }
 ```

-And an error response
+> **_NOTE:_**

+- The `GetEnvironmentVariables` api, accepts an MSI supported Azure resource as a query parameter and returns all the environment variables needed for you to form a http request.
+- Once you have formed the URI you can use the `GetMSIToken` endpoint and send the request to the Helper Service, this will inturn call the MSI endpoint and return a MSI token response.

 ```
 "{\"statusCode\":500,\"message\":\"An unexpected error occured while fetching the AAD Token.\",\"correlationId\":\"91acf506-d323-4bdd-a5f5-b5b71a09e1dc\"}"
 ```

-You should also be able to test for exceptions that the MSI throws
+You should also be able to test for exceptions that the MSI endpoint throws

 ```
 "An attempt was made to access a socket in a way forbidden by its access permissions.
 (127.0.0.1:41292) \n\nAn attempt was made to access a socket in a way forbidden by its access permissions."
 ```

-## How MSAL takes advantage of this service for testing?
+## How Auth SDKs teams can takes advantage of this service for testing?

-The MSAL test code, which can run from any dev box or CI pipeline, will proxy all environment variable reads and http requests to this web service hosted on the Web App.
+Your code running from any dev box or CI pipeline will get service credentials from the lab vault and connect to the protected helper service, and then proxy all environment variable reads and http requests to this web service hosted on an Azure Web App.
 Depending upon what resource is being testing the Helper service will make calls to the Azure Resources under test and get the Managed Identity token response back to MSAL.

 ## How does this service work?